 Life must indeed be difficult for Mr. Sideboard and his wife.
 Their rather exceptional circumstances must exact a toll.
 I ask if fallout is a problem.

 "Well we have the occasional tiff, but nothing too serious."

 And nuclear fallout?

 "And it gets into the house as well.
 My wife is very fond of baking and she likes to get involved in local competitions.
 She recently entered a cream sponge in the church fete but it was disqualified and had to be disposed of by the army.
-Apparently theres not much call for confectionery that glows in the dark, which is a pity really.
-My wife recently baked our grandson a birthday cake which didnt need candles."
+Apparently there's not much call for confectionery that glows in the dark, which is a pity really.
+My wife recently baked our grandson a birthday cake which didn't need candles."

 Proximity to nuclear materials is notoriously dangerous.
 I ask Mr. Sideboard if his health has suffered.

 "Not spectacularly, no," he replies.
-"Theres a lot of scaremongering about radioactive fallout.
-Its not really as dangerous as people think.
-My wife suffers more than I do, it brings her out in a rash."
+"There's a lot of scaremongering about radioactive fallout.
+It's not really as dangerous as people think.
+My wife suffers more than I do: it brings her out in a rash."

 Then all too soon it appears my interview is at an end, and I bid farewell to Mr. Sideboard and his unusual wife.
 The sun is setting as I leave the house.
-The warm, peaceful early evening is suddenly broken by a terrific kerthump.
+The warm, peaceful early evening is suddenly broken by a terrific 'kerthump'.
 I stop the car and turn to see a mushroom cloud spouting over Mr. Sideboard's rooftop.

 It seems the testing has recommenced, and my sympathies go out to the Sideboards, who have no option but to endure this disturbance in order to secure Great Britain's place at the forefront of nuclear technology.